 - Income inequality

 - Employment inequality.

-Scores range from 2.47 (for Employment inequality in Neath Port Talbot) to 9.08 (for Health inequality in Gwynedd).
-However, Neath Port Talbot also scores above the Welsh average for the other sub-domains; Income and Health inequality.
+Scores range from 2.34 (for Employment inequality in Neath Port Talbot) to 9.20 (for Health inequality in Gwynedd).
+However, Neath Port Talbot also scores above the Welsh average for Health inequality.

-Four local authority areas score above the Welsh average in all three sub-domains: the Isle of Anglesey, Ceredigion, Powys and Swansea.
+Three local authority areas score above the Welsh average in all three sub-domains: the Isle of Anglesey, Gwynedd and Flintshire.